 We have created a list of common questions about the COVID-19 vaccines based on current knowledge and understanding.
 These questions will continue to evolve with time, so we encourage you to check back frequently for the most up-to-date information.

-1. Who is currently eligible for the COVID-19 vaccine?
-When will it be available to the general public?
+- Who is currently eligible for the COVID-19 vaccine?

 The U.S. vaccine safety system ensures that all vaccines are as safe as possible.
 Safety is the top priority while federal partners work to make the COVID-19 vaccines.
 Despite what the name may suggest, “Operation Warp Speed” does not mean that manufacturers were able to skip steps or cut corners in the vaccine development process.
 Instead, after development of the vaccine, manufacturers took a secured risk and overlapped the study, manufacturing and distribution phases.
 The FDA committed to giving these vaccinations priority (not rushed) review at all phases of the studies, which helped speed up the overall process.
 Ongoing monitoring of vaccine effectiveness and side effect reports will continue to be evaluated by the FDA and the manufacturers.